moritzzzzz/Keras_to_TFLite_for_Android/README.md

 Also the name of the output layer has to be defined correctly. (*output_node* in my case)

 **Finding the output_array name**

-This can pose a difficulty, as when using standard layers in Keras, their names are not obvious.
+This can pose a difficulty, as when using standard layers in Keras, the layers names are not obvious.
 Therefore i have added a line in the code of *keras_to_tensorflow.py* that will print out the name of the output layer: